Sunday, 12 February 2023

 Sri Jaina Narayana Temple/Jaina Temple/ ஜினா நாராயண கோயில் / சமணர் கோயில், Pattadakal, Bagalkot District, Karnataka.

-The visit to this Jaina Temple at Pattadakal was a part of “Hampi, Badami, Pattadakal, Mahakuta and Aihole temples Heritage visit” organized by வரலாறு விரும்பிகள் சங்கம் Varalaru Virumbigal Sangam – VVS and எண்திசை வரலாற்று மரபுநடைக்குழு, between 24th December to 28th December 2022.
-I extend my sincere thanks to the organizers Mrs Radha and Mrs Nithya Senthil Kumar and Mr Senthil Kumar.
+The visit to this Jaina Temple at Pattadakal was a part of the “Hampi, Badami, Pattadakal, Mahakuta and Aihole temples Heritage visit” organized by வரலாறு விரும்பிகள் சங்கம் Varalaru Virumbigal Sangam – VVS and எண்திசை வரலாற்று மரபுநடைக்குழு, from 24th December to 28th December 2022.
+I sincerely thank the organizers, Mrs. Radha, Mrs. Nithya Senthil Kumar, and Mr. Senthil Kumar.

-A 200 meters further eastwards from the excavated ancient site of Pattadakal Group of temples on the banks of river Malaprabha, is an ancient stone Jaina temple of architectural merit.
-This Jaina temple believed to be of 9th Century.
-The Jaina temple follows the Kasivisvesvara Temple’s architecture.
-It may be noted that the dates suggested here to some of these temples are, however, provisional.
+A 200 meters further eastwards from the excavated ancient site of Pattadakal group of temples on the banks of the river Malaprabha, is an ancient stone Jaina temple of architectural merit.
+This Jaina temple is believed to be from the 9th century.
+The Jain temple follows the Kasivisvesvara Temple’s architecture.
+It may be noted that the dates suggested here for some of these temples are, however, provisional.
 Eminent scholars vary by decades in dating

 ஜினா நாராயண கோயில்